Critical Minerals and Energy Intelligence. Stay Ahead.

 One of the main driving forces for this underinvestment is climate change.
 As governments, finance and business are under pressure to meet their net-zero targets, investors are reluctant to underwrite the scale of the projects needed.
 This tightening in investment was made all the more acute by the coronavirus pandemic which pulled oil prices down to US$30/barrel.

-global investments in oil and gas energy transition - The Oregon Group - Investment Insights
+global investments in oil and gas energy transition - The Oregon Group - Critical Minerals and Energy Intelligence

 But renewables simply don’t yet have the capacity to make up the shortfall.
 And nothing else seems to be having much effect either.